Engine Wiring Harness: Everything You Need to Know

 Explore our custom services now.
 Email us at [email protected] for more details.

-1. What is an Engine Wiring Harness?
+What Is an Engine Wiring Harness?

-The harness also reduces the likelihood of electrical problems that would otherwise affect the vehicle or equipment.
-Flame retardant overmolding minimizes the risk of electrical fires.
-Also, It shields cables and wires from moisture, thus preventing corrosion.
-In addition, by installing the harness on the vehicle or machinery’s frame or chassis, there is a lower likelihood of damage from abrasions and vibration.
+Also known as a custom cable assembly, it is more than just a collection of multiple wires.
+The harness also reduces the likelihood of electrical problems that would otherwise affect the vehicle or equipment once fully assembled.
+Flame retardant over-molding minimizes the risk of electrical fires.
+Also, it shields cables and wires from moisture, thus preventing corrosion.
+In addition, installing the harness on the vehicle or machinery’s frame or chassis reduces the likelihood of damage from abrasions and vibration.

 There are different types of vehicle wiring harnesses, including: